metal3d/pifpaf/README.md

 ## Known issues

 > Sometimes, pressing `CTRL+C` does not stop the commands.
-The terminal dosn't give back the prompt.
+The terminal doesn't give back the prompt.

 It's a known issue, and I'm working on it.
 But no panic, only press `CTRL+C` again, and it will stop the commands.